An Experiment Scorecard template consists of the following modules:

 Measure module

-The measure module contains a selector that lets you choose a measure to analyze based on the selected event pattern and actor segments.
+The Measure module contains a selector that lets you choose a measure to analyze based on the selected event pattern and actor segments.

 The following are the measure types available in the scorecard: